elennick/retry4j/README.md

 Retry4j offers a few "simple" configurations right out of the box if specifying all the details isn't important to you.
 These can be accessed as static members of RetryConfig like so:

-      RetryExecutor executor = new RetryExecutor(RetryConfig.simpleFixedConfig());
+      CallExecutor executor = new CallExecutor(RetryConfig.simpleFixedConfig());
-      RetryResults results = executor.execute(callable);
+      CallResults results = executor.execute(callable);

 **simpleFixedConfig()**, **simpleExponentialConfig()** and **simpleFibonacciConfig()** are all available.

-### RetryExecutor
+### CallExecutor

-Executing your code with retry logic is as simple as instantiating a **RetryExecutor** with your configuration and then calling execute:
+Executing your code with retry logic is as simple as instantiating a **CallExecutor** with your configuration and then calling execute:

-    new RetryExecutor(config).execute(callable);
+    new CallExecutor(config).execute(callable);

-The RetryExecutor expects that your logic is wrapped in a **java.util.concurrent.Callable<Boolean>**.
+The CallExecutor expects that your logic is wrapped in a **java.util.concurrent.Callable**.

-### Retry Results
+### CallResults

-After the executor successfully completes or throws a CallFailureException, a **RetryResults** object will returned or included in the exception.
+After the executor successfully completes or throws a CallFailureException, a **CallResults** object will returned or included in the exception.
 This object will contain detailed information about the call execution including the number of total tries, the total elapsed time and whether or not the execution was considered successful upon completion.

-    RetryResults results = new RetryExecutor(config).execute(callable);
+    CallResults results = new CallExecutor(config).execute(callable);
     System.out.println(results.isSucceeded());
     System.out.println(results.getCallName());
     System.out.println(results.getTotalDurationElapsed());